Radiation GRMHD Models of Accretion onto Stellar-Mass Black Holes: II. Super-Eddington Accretion: Results

 The accretion disk (within gray dashed lines) is primarily supported by radiation pressure, with the local radiative force indicated by the streamlines of the fluid-frame radiation flux (lower right panel).
 At small radii, radiation is largely trapped by the optically thick accretion flow, as shown by the coordinate-frame radiation flux, which follows the inflow into the black hole within approximately $15r_g$ in the E9-a3 case (lower left panel).
 Since thermal transport near the black hole is dominated by advection, the trapping radius is more accurately defined based on radiation advection (see Figure~5 in \citetalias{PaperI}).
 The trapping radii $r_{\mathrm{tr}}$ for all super-Eddington models are summarized in column~(5) of \autoref{tab:sim_overall}.
 Note that there exist gravitationally bound outflows within the disk body, as indicated by the outward fluid velocity just below the disk surface (upper left panel).
 The fraction of these bound outflows further increases with accretion rate (e.g., see the upper panels of Figure~4 in \citetalias{PaperI} for E88-a3).

 The outflowing wind (between the solid orange and gray dashed lines) is launched near the disk surface, as shown by the velocity streamlines in the upper left panel, and is primarily driven by excess local radiation pressure.
 The wind region is generally narrow and consists of a hotter, optically thin component (between the solid gray and orange lines) and a cooler, optically thick component (between the gray dashed and solid lines).
 The optically thick wind facilitates outward radiation transport via advection and becomes increasingly dominant at higher accretion rates.
-For example, in E88-a3, the majority of the wind is optically thick, in contrast to E9-a3.
+For example, in E88-a3, the majority of the wind is optically thick, in contrast to E9-a3. \lz{The transition between the optically thick and thin wind components produces a narrow region of reduced fluid-frame radiation energy density along the jet boundary, where radiation and gas become progressively decoupled.}

 The jet region (between the polar axis and the solid orange line) is typically optically thin and characterized by extremely low density.
 In the single-loop magnetic configuration, the jet is highly relativistic and powered by the Blandford-Znajek process \citep{Blandford1977}.
 In this case, the jet is strong enough to evacuate a well-defined conical funnel, where photons originating from the disk exert a drag on the jet outflow, as evidenced by the negative fluid-frame radiation flux in the lower right panel.
 However, for the double-loop case (E31-a3-DL), the MHD jet is intermittent and weak, unable to clear the funnel.
 Instead, a mildly relativistic outflow forms along the polar axis, driven by radiation pressure at larger radii.
 Further details are provided in \autoref{sec:jet_properties}.